More Kids Are Getting Placed In Foster Care Because Of Parents' Drug Use

 Other potential explanations include increased drug use overall, changes in policies that increase child removal, more attention paid to drug use by child welfare officials, or altered approaches to data collection.

-"We hope our findings will provoke researchers to ask...what's causing this growth, what are the implications of this growth, and whether or not our system has to absorb the capacity of increasing foster care loads," Meinhofer says.
+"We hope our findings will provoke researchers to ask ... what's causing this growth, what are the implications of this growth and whether or not our system has to absorb the capacity of increasing foster care loads," Meinhofer says.

 Dirks says she has seen the recent increase this study documents firsthand.
 Opioid and methamphetamine use have damaged nearby communities.
 A former child welfare worker herself, she now instructs her students on how to manage and help families with parents suffering from drug addiction.